powernsx/powernsx.github.io/contrib.md

 For Feature Requests, please use the issues register with details of what's required.
 To contribute code, create a fork, make your changes in a feature branch and submit a pull request.

-# Testing PowerNSX #
+## Testing PowerNSX

 As of now, PowerNSX has a (still incomplete) formal test suite.
 In order to develop additional features, contribution of corresponding tests is requested.

 Tests are organised under functional section in the tests/ directory.
 Pester is the test framework used.
 Any contribution of tests for existing functionality is greatly appreciated!

-If you make modifications to PowerNSX, ensure the current test set complete successfully, as well as including tests for your new functionality or fixes before submitting a pull request.
+If you make modifications to PowerNSX, ensure the current test set completes successfully, as well as including tests for your new functionality or fixes before submitting a pull request.

 In the near future, these tests will be the foundation of CI tests that are automatically executed before a PR can be merged.

-# Executing the tests #
+## Executing the tests

-## Pre-Requisites ##
+### Pre-Requisites

 All tests require a 'sacrifical' NSX environment.
 Internally we use labs running nested vSphere/NSX environments, but any functional NSX environment will be suitable.